What is Food Safety

 - Perishable ingredients should be fresh at the time of purchase.

-- Meat, fish, and dairy products should be free from foul smell and signs of spoilage.
+- Meat, fish, and dairy products should be free from foul smells and signs of spoilage.

 - Fruits and vegetables should be free from bruises and blemishes.

 - Canned foods should be verified for manufacturing date, batch number, and expiry date.

 - Bulged or dented cans of products not be bought.

 All the points mentioned in the purchasing section should be verified at the receiving point.
 Cod food should be at an appropriate temperature.